-I don’t know what relation MTV commercial entertainment channel has to culture and education, all the more I don’t have a clue why anyone should be involved in such a “culture”, but Tina Givievna did not get acquainted with the historical aspect of this issue, apparently for ideological reasons.
+I don’t know what relation MTV commercial entertainment channel has to culture and education, all the more I don’t have a clue why you need to introduce someone to such a “culture”, but with historical Tina Givievna did not get to know the aspect of this question, apparently for ideological reasons.
 Otherwise, she would have known that the education of the Georgians was not related to MTV, which, personally, I would have considered the Georgians to be an insult.
 In part, this enlightenment was associated with someone who is now considered almost a punisher of the Caucasus.
 Namely, with General Ermolov.

 Ermolov is not just a general